 According to a recent study, 50% of Colorado renters are cost burdened, meaning they spend more than 30% of their income on housing (Shift Research Lab, 2018).
 In order to afford a two bedroom rental in Colorado, a full time worker must earn at least $21.97 an hour (NLIHC, 2017).
 The price of land represents one of the most significant costs associated with housing development, at an average of 18% in the U.S. (Shift Research Lab, 2018).

-Because this is a relatively new concept for most faith-based communities, we are currently implementing an educational and outreach campaign, working closely with congregations on a series of workshops and charrettes to design housing, childcare and other projects that meet community needs.
+Because this was a relatively new concept for most faith-based communities, Radian and Interfaith Alliance implemented an educational and outreach campaign, working closely with congregations on a series of workshops and charrettes to design housing, childcare, and other projects that meet community needs.

 We identified more than a dozen forward-thinking Denver-area congregations that are interested in developing housing on their land, but technical knowledge and expertise are significant barriers.
 Most congregations do not have knowledge of housing development, ownership models and processes, nor the capacity to conduct a thorough engagement and planning process with their members or the broader community.
 As a result, we developed a streamlined process and technical assistance package that will help this first set of congregations explore housing options, identify development models that meet their needs and the needs of the community, and prepare them to quickly evaluate feasibility and begin working with developers.